shapiromatron/pycpp2/README.md

 - Builds a simple cpp package
 - Builds a python interface to the cpp package
 - Has some tests to ensure the cpp package works correctly from python
-- Automatically builds the python package on Mac, Linux, and Windows
+- Automatically builds the packages on Mac, Linux, and Windows

 ## Quickstart